Samellenrider/CV/README.md

 #### Teaching

 - I gained the ability to teach my skills to someone else by acting as a snowboard teacher at a young age.
 It taught me to use this ability on everyone regardless of their age, origin or gender.

+#### Communication

+- As a non native english speaker I understand the importance of good communication to get my point across clearly.
+Working in a foreign country and teaching helped understanding the importance of it at a young age.

+-I continued to develop this skill in a technical environment through retros and standups at [Makers Academy](http://www.makersacademy.com/).

 ## Education